Britain's FTSE edges higher as battered oil stocks rebound

 While investors viewed the company's latest results as less negative than feared, it posted a fifth straight quarter of declining underlying sales.
 Jefferies cut its target price in light of the update.

-The supermarket operator traded 1.7 percent of its 90-day average trading volume.
+By 1520 GMT, the supermarket operator had seen 1.3 percent of its 90-day average trading volume.

 While it said it did not expect the trading environment to improve any time soon, it expressed confidence in its ability to outperform rivals.